 Clients operate on Message objects by using the protocol specified in [MS-OXCMSG].
-How a server operates on Message objects is implementation-dependent, but the results of any such operations MUST be exposed to clients in a manner that is consistent with the Informational Flagging Protocol.
+How a server operates on Message objects is implementation-dependent, but the results of any such operations MUST be exposed to clients in a manner that is consistent with this specification.